margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 My mom worked as a teacher like my grandmother did.
 And as a mom, she exuded so much motherly love when she helped us with our homework.
 I used to feel like I wanted to teach and educate with that much love and joy of learning that she and my grandmother expressed.
 I remember my mom discouraging me from teaching because in their experience there weren't enough men teaching, and I remember feeling a constant mortal sene that I was dependent on men or desperate to be in a relationship with a guy.

 ...

+## A Draft That I Don't Like...Something to Toss Out ##
+"I denied that the music was for me, and prayed that there was another woman the song was for.
+I felt for him, and loved his heart, but felt guilt, rejected, and ignored, and ashamed, and I grew stronger.
+I felt ignored, and I wished him well, and encouraged him to move in another direction, and pushed him away.
+He broke away, and I trusted he was led to something better.
+When seeing more deeply, I realized he was a cowboy, a real cowboy, and saw more innocence in the cowboy hat.
+When listening more deeply, it reminded me of my high school friend, and woke me up to how he viewed the world in a clearer light.
+I saw the beauty of the Medieval English country, and true chivalry, where women and men are equal.
+I fell down hard to the ground, learned some life lessons, and the Black man from the South saved my life with good cheer, good faith, and a good conversation.
+I had already felt eternity once, but I felt eternity for the whole country, all the people, and the touch of eternity I felt in my darkest hours.
+You can let this go, darling, your good, Southern uncles and aunts already calls you darling.
+So do not worry child, heaven has got a plan for you, always.
+You are a true Southerner, indeed, who is admitting to your wrongs, and seeking to understand and be better."

 ----------